gp1981/SEC_Data/docs/index.md

 to change, and users are responsible for staying updated.
 It is not legal advice, and compliance with applicable laws and regulations is the user’s responsibility.*

-## SEC Data analysis with R

-The primary purpose of this project is to retrieve company data from SEC filings and analyze it for educational and research purposes.
-Please note that the scripts provided here are not intended for making investment decisions, and their use is at your own risk.

 ## Setup libraries